bitmark-inc/docs/pages/register-and-control-data/share-rights.md

 {% endcodetab %}
 {% endcodetabs %}

-For the details of CLI commands and their parametters, please refer to the [CLI command reference](cli/cli-command-reference.md).
+For the details of CLI commands and their parameters, please refer to the [CLI command reference](cli/cli-command-reference.md).

 ## Explore the transactions using the Registry website